 The complicated world of sex: the same things that can be magical and mind-blowing for some may stir up fear, shame, and even trauma for others.
-These emotions can make it difficult to ask questions, clear up misconceptions, and bust up weird mistruths about something most people don’t even feel comfortable talking about to begin with.
+These emotions can make it difficult to ask questions, clear up misconceptions, and bust up weird mistruths and sex myths about something most people don’t even feel comfortable talking about to begin with.

 Let’s clear up those lingering misunderstandings that you haven’t been so sure about since the high school lunch table.
 It’s way overdue!
 It’s time to liberate your brain from some of those “I wonders…”

 Myth #1: Your vagina may “get stretched out” or “loose” and never go back.

 Whether it’s the idea of having many (or maybe just more than one) sexual partners, having a baby, a well-endowed partner, or even rough sex, people love to talk about the vagina like it’s delicate and can easily be ruined forever, stretched out never to go back to “normal.”

 You will be happy to know that’s just not a thing!
 What is a thing is people making women feel bad for enjoying or finding pleasure in sex, having had more than one partner in life, or scaring women about birth.

 The vagina is actually amazingly adaptable and debunks this myth anatomically speaking alone.
 The tissue within the vaginal canal is made of something called “rugae.”
 Vaginal rugae are the accordion-like folds of tissue that are designed to stretch, open and accommodate babies and penises (or perhaps other things) without “ruining” the vagina.
 So don’t worry, your vagina is just as nice as she always has been, she’s built to endure birth, sex, fun, etc., and then snap back smartly to where she once was (albeit it may take weeks after a baby).
 Thank you body for the good design.